echogarden-project/echogarden/docs/Options.md

 General:
 * `engine`: only `whisper` supported
-* `sourceLanguage`: the source language of the input speech.
+* `sourceLanguage`: the source language code for the input speech.
 Auto-detected if not set
-* `targetLanguage`: the target language of the output speech.
+* `targetLanguage`: the target language code for the output speech.
 Only `en` supported at this time.

 Whisper:
 * `whisper.model`: Whisper model to use (multilingual engines only).
 Defaults to `tiny`

 ## Language detection

 ### Speech language detection